vmware-archive/pop-build/docs/topics/quickstart.rst

 Many python projects require C libraries.
 How is it then, that the dynamic libs can be added to the final binary?
 Pop-Build has an answer to this.

-When running `popbuild` we can use a configuration file.
+When running `pop-build` we can use a configuration file.
 This file allows for any option that would be passed on the cli to be defined, but also to define the routines for external builds.